kumaran1983/TweetApp/README.md

 #### High level flow

-1. Validate if the limit passed as query param is within the maximum allowed.If invalid throw 400 error.
+1. TweetController is the class which recieves the request.
-2. Extract the hashtags from the tweets.
+2. TweetController uses LimitValidator to validate if the limit passed as query param is within the maximum allowed.If invalid throws 400 error.
-3. Find the count of each unique hashtag.
+3. TweetController calls TweetService to compute the top hashtags
-4. Pick the top 10 hashtags and return.
+4. TweetService iterates over the tweets and calls HashTagExtractor to extract the hashtags from the tweets and then uses TopHashTagFilter to filter out the top hash tag results.

 ##### HashTag extraction Assumption
 For extracting the hash tags have used the pattern #([a-z]+) provided in the skeleton code.
 This pattern